BearachB/MERN-Project/README.md

 ```
 npm start
 ```
-7. In “server” CLI, “npm dev” to start
+7. In “server” CLI, “npm run dev” to start
 8. The web. app. will now open in your default browser.